 Clinical Trials Search at Vanderbilt-Ingram Cancer Center

-Olaparib in Treating Patients with Advanced Glioma, Cholangiocarcinoma, or Solid Tumors with IDH1 or IDH2 Mutations
+Sapanisertib in Treating Patients with Locally Advanced or Metastatic Bladder Cancer with TSC1 and / or TSC2 Mutations

-This phase II trial studies how well olaparib works in treating patients with glioma, cholangiocarcinoma, or solid tumors with IDH1 or IDH2 mutations that have spread to other places in the body (metastatic) and usually cannot be cured or controlled with treatment (refractory).
-Olaparib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
+This pilot phase II trial studies how well sapanisertib works in treating patients with bladder cancer that has spread from where it started to nearby tissue or lymph nodes (locally advanced) or other places in the body (metastatic) with tuberous sclerosis (TSC)1 and / or TSC2 mutations (changes in deoxyribonucleic acid [DNA]).
+Sapanisertib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.

 Olaparib with or without Atezolizumab in Treating Patients with Locally Advanced Unresectable or Metastatic Non-HER2-Positive Breast Cancer

 This randomized phase II trial studies how well olaparib with or without atezolizumab work in treating patients with non-HER2-positive breast cancer that has spread from its original site of growth to nearby tissues or lymph nodes and is not amenable to surgical resection (locally advanced unresectable) or has spread to other places in the body (metastatic).
 Olaparib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Immunotherapy with monoclonal antibodies, such as atezolizumab, may help the body’s immune system attack the tumor, and may interfere with the ability of tumor cells to grow and spread.
 It is not known whether giving olaparib with or without atezolizumab will work better in patients with non-HER2-positive breast cancer.